Rome Off The Beaten Path

 There is a wide variety of things to buy and taste there, such as fresh fruits and vegetables, fish, meat, homemade pasta, baked goods, and more.

 You can also find there a variety of kitchen appliances for sale.
-Mercato Testaccio is one of these best places in Rome to have breakfast or lunch.
+Mercato Testaccio is one of these best places in Rome to have a traditional Italian breakfast or lunch.
 It is open every working day from early morning till siesta after lunchtime.

 Spend time at Lungotevere (Tiber Waterfront)